Spring 2022 FAQ

 What if I have been in contact with someone who tests positive?

 Fully vaccinated university members who are identified as a close contact are not required to quarantine.
-However, these members should get tested 3-5 days after exposure and wear a mask in all public indoor settings for 14 days after exposure or until they receive a negative test result.
+However, in addition to wearing a face covering while indoors on campus, you should get tested 5-7 days after exposure and wear a mask in all public indoor settings for 14 days after exposure or until you receive a negative test result.

 Unvaccinated university members who are identified as a close contact or who have a COVID-19 positive individual in their household must quarantine away from others — and avoid circulating on campus or in public — for 10 days.